maelvls/stuffproxy/README.md

 # stuffproxy

-My nginx proxy that I use for my Synology NAS
+My nginx proxy that I use for my Synology NAS.